Coronavirus (COVID-19) Preparedness Information

 I’m experiencing mild symptoms right now, but I’m worried.

 If you are experiencing fever and/or mild symptoms of respiratory illness, you can and should isolate at home during illness.
-For details about how to correctly perform home isolation, tips for managing your illness at home with family members, and guidance on when you can discontinue home isolation, please visit the CDC’s website (link to: https://www.cdc.gov/coronavirus/2019-ncov/if-you-are-sick/steps-when-sick.html)
+For details about how to correctly perform home isolation, tips for managing your illness at home with family members, and guidance on when you can discontinue home isolation, please visit the CDC’s website (link to: https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html)

 Should I get tested?
 Isolating yourself at home and self-monitoring mild symptoms is the best course of action unless you feel you need medical care.